-Emergency back surgery may be performed in cases of severe trauma, when bowel or bladder function is interrupted, or when sudden paralysis of an extremity occurs.
+Emergency back surgery may be performed in cases of severe trauma, when bowel or bladder function is interrupted or when sudden paralysis of an extremity occurs.

 When a surgical emergency is not involved, back pain surgery is reserved for those patients whose back pain is most severe and who have not responded to several months of conservative treatment.
-Generally only 5 percent of patients need back pain surgery to treat their nonemergent condition.
+Generally, only 5 percent of patients need back pain surgery to treat their non-emergent condition.

 - Foramen – Means “opening.”

-- Neuroforamen – Neuro means “nerve” and foramen means “opening.”
+- Neuroforamen – “Neuro” means “nerve” and “foramen” means “opening.”
 Neuroforamen, therefore, is an opening through which nerves pass.
 The 31 pairs of spinal nerve roots that exit the spinal column do so through these openings, which are located to the left and right of each bony vertebra.
 Nerve space is created by the intervertebral discs found between the vertebrae, separating the vertebrae and providing just enough room for nerve roots to exit the spinal column.
 When talking about back pain surgery, a physician might discuss the need to remove bone tissue and enlarge one (or more) neuroforamen in order to provide more space for spinal nerve passage.

-- Spinal decompression surgery – General term for any number of surgeries designed to “decompress” or reduce pressure on nerves within or exiting the spinal column — the surgery is meant to reduce painful stimuli emanating from these nerves.
+- Spinal decompression surgery General term for any number of surgeries designed to “decompress” or reduce pressure on nerves within or exiting the spinal column — the surgery is meant to reduce painful stimuli emanating from these nerves.

-- -Ectomy – You may notice that many surgical terms end in -ectomy.
+- -Ectomy – You may notice that many surgical terms end in “-ectomy.”
 A surgery that ends in “ectomy” means “removal.”
 If your physician, therefore, talks about a discectomy, it means the removal of an intervertebral disc.
-A laminectomy is the removal of the lamina, which are part of the arches of bone that protect the spinal cord.
+A laminectomy is the removal of a lamina, which is part of the arches of bone that protect the spinal cord.
 A foraminectomy is technically a misnomer.
 “Plasty” means “change in.”
 A foraminectomy is more technically a foraminoplasty.
 However, a foraminectomy has come to mean a surgery to expand the neuroforamen (one of the openings) in the spinal column; this is done by removing a large amount of bone.

 - -Otomy – The suffix “otomy” means cutting or incision.
-Surgical terms ending in -otomy typically mean the cutting of tissue, but not necessarily a great deal of tissue removal.
+Surgical terms ending in “-otomy” typically mean the cutting of tissue, but not necessarily a great deal of tissue removal.